Aug 27, 2018

 Obviously, it’s better to receive CME/CE credit upon successfully passing your online PALS exam.
 If a particular PALS course offers CME credit, it is often a sign of a quality course, as an approved provider of CME credit has had their course material vetted by an accreditation board, and deemed to be accurate and legitimate.

-Not only is it important to seek out courses that offer CME, it’s equally as important to note the accreditation board providing the CME.
+Not only is it important to seek out courses that offer CME, but it’s also equally as important to note the accreditation board providing the CME.
 If the website simply claims they offer CME credit but fail to provide any further information or verification for the accreditation board, you might want to move on to a more established online PALS provider.

 Here are a few simple ways to determine whether a website is secure: